If you’re a business coach with any level of experience, you’ve probably had your fair share of legal questions come up with your coaching clients.

 Direct them to someone who is. ✅

-Don’t open yourself up to unnecessary liability by giving legal advice.
+Don’t open yourself up to unnecessary liability by answering legal questions you’re not qualified to touch on.

 Just have some solid resources in your back pocket to send to your clients, and feel good about helping them get the support they need for their work. 💛